Canola Oil vs Coconut oil - Which is healthier?

 Some of the other uses of canola oil are its use in the production of margarine, dairy blends, emulsifiers, animal feed, vitamin E, candles, cosmetics, plastics, inks, etc.

-Coconut oil is used in the production of soap, shampoos, detergents, emulsifiers, pesticides, cosmetics, and it can also be an alternative fuel source.
+Coconut oil is used in the production of soap, shampoos, detergents, emulsifiers, pesticides, and cosmetics, and it can also be an alternative fuel source.

 Virgin or unrefined coconut oil has a coconut scent and flavor, whereas refined coconut oil and canola oil have a neutral flavor.